Zheludev/DNom/README.md

 paired: TRUE

 # Pipeline mode
-embedding: "merge"  # can be: RTD, CGR, or merge
+embedding: "ALL"  # can be: RTD or CGR or ALL

 # Computational parameters
 threads: 64